itsdonnix/itsdonnix.github.io/content/about.md

 I'm a computer science bachelor's degree graduation from [STIKOM Uyelindo Kupang](http://uyelindo.ac.id).
 I studied there for 8 semesters starting from august 2015 to december 2019 and then graduated in November 2020 with a GPA of **3.44**.

+### Connect with Me

+Let's talk! feel free to connect with me, I'm always open to it.
+Just take a look my contact list info [here](https://link.gallery/donnisnoni).